liferay-design/liferay.design/src/markdown/articles/2019/value-driven-kpis.md

 tags: ['Best Practices', 'Strategy']
 ---

+## Summary

-**Summary** - Key Performance Indicators have a lot of influence over how teams prioritize, design and build features and products.
+-   Key Performance Indicators have a lot of influence over how teams prioritize, design and build features and products.
 Poorly defined KPIs could result in building a solution for the wrong problem which, in turn, dilutes a user’s experience with superficial engagement, leading to negative outcomes for the business.

 Good design is not about higher CTRs (click-through-rates) or pageviews.
 It’s about delivering value to your business by serving your customers.
 Therefore, establish KPIs that align with the value you offer, instead of tracking superficial metrics.

+## Takeaway

-**Takeaway** - To set value-driven KPIs:
+-   To set value-driven KPIs:

 1. Clearly define user goals before determining the metrics.
 2. Identify user behaviors that signal the defined goals.